Marcus Hutton

-Marcus Hutton (born in Limavady, Northern Ireland) is an actor and voice over artist who trained at the Guildhall School of Music and Drama.
+Marcus Hutton is an actor and voice over artist who trained at the Guildhall School of Music and Drama.
 Hutton played Nathan Cuddington in Channel 4's soap opera Brookside from 1998 to 2000.
 He has also voiced hundreds of radio and TV commercials in the UK and around the world.
 He has guest starred in the Doctor Who audio dramas The Church and the Crown (2002) and The Kingmaker (2006).

-In 2008/2009, Hutton toured with Leslie Grantham in Murder with Love.
+From 2008 to 2009, Hutton toured with Leslie Grantham in Murder with Love.